rsgoncalves/module-extractor/README.md

 usage
 --------------------
-Build using the Ant script and run the JAR file.
+Build using the Ant script and run the **owl-me.jar** file.
 For large ontologies you may have to increase the heap space and entity expansion limit (esp. for ontologies in RDF/XML), e.g., for 4GB heap:<br><br>
-`java -jar -Xmx4096M -DentityExpansionLimit=100000000 owlme.jar`
+`java -jar -Xmx4G -DentityExpansionLimit=100000000 owl-me.jar`

 signatures for module extraction